3 Things Teachers Need to STOP Doing Immediately (If You Want Better Classroom Management & Less Burnout)

 • Let books travel back and forth between home and school

-• Build routines where kids talk about their books, recommend them, and see reading as a lifestyle
+• Build routines where students talk about books, recommend them, and see reading as a lifestyle

-Top TEN Pro Tip: Make reading contagious.
-Share what you’re currently reading, create cozy reading corners, and display books the way a bookstore does—front-facing, inviting, and across genres.
-Build in reasons for students to read widely, talk about books, and recommend favorites to one another.
-Most importantly, let them see that you love reading too.
+Make reading contagious.
+Share what you’re reading, create cozy reading corners, display books front-facing like a bookstore, and let students see that you love reading too.

 These homework alternatives ease stress and help students build a genuine love of learning.